NebularNerd/ytplaylisttofile/README.md

 # ytplaylisttofile
 This Python 3 script allows you to bulk grab a YouTube playlist page, strip out the urls and save them to a text file.
-It's a little non straight forward but it does work and give you a working list to use for whatever reason you need a scraped channel list of video [yt-dlp](https://github.com/yt-dlp/yt-dlp) batch downloads for example.
+It's a little non straight forward but it does work and gives you a working list to use for whatever reason you need a scraped channel list of video urls, [yt-dlp](https://github.com/yt-dlp/yt-dlp) batch downloads for example.

-I wrote this as the yt-dlp method for getting a playlist to bulk download was not working for me (kept download a standard consent page), I know I could play around and tie my session ID to everything but I want to keep everything seperate.
+I wrote this as the yt-dlp method for getting a playlist to bulk download was not working for me (kept downloading/accessing a standard consent page), I know I could play around and tie my session ID to everything but I want to keep everything seperate to my accounts.

 The script accepts the following arguments and abbreviations:
 ```usage: ytplgrab.py [-h] --infile INFILE --outfile OUTFILE